alphadl/CodeGen-USCD/README.md

 ### Code

 The main framework of our code is based on [bigcode](https://github.com/bigcode-project/bigcode-evaluation-harness).
-Following example shows you how to perform USCD on code generation dataset.
+The following example shows you how to perform USCD on a code generation dataset.

 ```bash
 cd ./CodeGen-USCD/model_slurm